fietsknecht/minipos/README.md

 To compile the source you will need HiSoft BASIC 2.1 for Atari with the NETWORLD library (for talking to an SMTP server to send SMS's).
 HiSoft BASIC 2.1 was released in 1991.
 In 1999 HiSoft released the additional ENCHANT library, which contains NETWORLD.
 An excellent online source for anything related to BASIC on Atari is <a href="https://docs.dev-docs.org/">https://docs.dev-docs.org</a>.
 Search for HiSoft and you will also find the (scanned) HiSoft BASIC manuals.
-<br>Since HiSoft BASIC is similar to QBASIC, it will be relatively easy to port the source to QBASIC (for DOS) of QB64 (for Windows/Linux).
+<br>Since HiSoft BASIC is similar to QBASIC, it will be relatively easy to port the source to QBASIC (for DOS) or QB64 (for Windows/Linux).

 <b>Any questions?</b>